 What is the purpose of a deep tissue massage?

 The purpose is to unstick the fibers of a muscle while releasing deeply held patterns of tension.
-It is both corrective and therapeutic. £40 for 50 minutes (Initial treatment) or £25 for 30 minutes
+It is both corrective and therapeutic. £43 for 50 minutes